 It’s a question we often get asked at uCheck.
-If you’ve wondered this yourself, it might be worth considering a Basic DBS Check.
+If you’ve wondered this yourself, it might be worth considering a Basic Check.

-The Basic DBS Check is one of three types of DBS Check.
+The Basic Check is one of three types of DBS Check.
 Below we discuss the three types of check and explain what to do if you’re an individual looking to get a check done on yourself.

 Changes to the Basic Check

-Individuals living or working in England or Wales can apply for Basic DBS Checks using uCheck’s simple online platform.
+Individuals living or working in England or Wales can apply for Basic Checks using uCheck’s simple online platform.
 Individuals living or working in Scotland should still apply to Disclosure Scotland directly.

 If you’re an employer applying for a Basic Check through an umbrella company, the company will send the application to the correct governing body based on where the applicant will be working.